K1ngGrim/K1ngGrim/README.md

 ## I'm a Developer and Student!!

-- 🔭 I'm currently studying at the University of Applied
+- 🔭 I'm currently studying at the University of Applied Sciences Karlsruhe
 - 🌱 I’m currently learning something
 - 🥅 My Goal 2022: Learn Angular Typescript and .Net Framework